 Integrated Devices and Systems

-NREL develops and evaluates devices and integrated systems that can help the electric grid function more efficiently, integrate energy in all forms, and be more resilient and secure under adverse conditions.
+NREL develops and evaluates devices and integrated systems that enable the electric grid to function more efficiently, integrate higher shares of renewable energy generation, and be more resilient and secure under all operating conditions.

 - Individual energy generation technologies (such as solar photovoltaics, wind turbines, fuel cells, and microturbines)

 - Hybrid energy generation technologies that combine the features of individual technologies for optimized value